vovantuan1999a/OoD-ViT-NAS/README.md

 -------
 This repository contains a helper class, ViTOoD_dataset.py, to access the data.
 Below is an example demonstrating how to use this helper class.

-We provide API JSON data so that you can use these APIs to evaluate OoD performance results on ViT architectures from the AutoFormer search space across 8 large common OoD datasets: ImageNet-A, ImageNet-O, ImageNet-P, ImageNet-C, ImageNet-D, ImageNet-R, Stylized ImageNet, and ImageNet-Sketch.
+We provide API access to JSON data, enabling you to evaluate Out-of-Distribution (OoD) performance results on Vision Transformer (ViT) architectures.
+These architectures are derived from the AutoFormer search space and tested across 8 and commonly used OoD datasets: ImageNet-A, ImageNet-O, ImageNet-P, ImageNet-C, ImageNet-D, ImageNet-R, Stylized ImageNet, and ImageNet-Sketch.

 ```python